goxanupopa/demo-mkdocs-material-prod/docs/index.md

 ## 8. Customize your site

-**Practice :** Review git with or with .
+**Practice :** Review git with https://try.github.io/ or with https://git-scm.com/book/en/v2/.

-**Practice :** Learn the Markdown Language : Markdown is essentially a syntax for a simple, easy-to-read, plain text format that is designed to be converted to HTML ([source](https://www.oreilly.com/ideas/static-site-generators)).
+**Practice :** [Learn the Markdown Language](https://www.markdowntutorial.com/) : Markdown is essentially a syntax for a simple, easy-to-read, plain text format that is designed to be converted to HTML ([source](https://www.oreilly.com/ideas/static-site-generators)).
 Most blog engines have started offering support for Markdown, including Wordpress.

-**Practice :** Install localy a web-development tools offer Markdown support out of the box, including [Sublime Text](http://www.sublimetext.com/), [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/), or [Brackets](http://brackets.io/).
+**Practice :** Install localy a web-development tools that offers Markdown support out of the box, as [Sublime Text](http://www.sublimetext.com/), [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/), or [Brackets](http://brackets.io/).

 Customize your site :